East Indian Coconut Cake Recipe

 A coconut cake log and a coconut cake slice on a black plate.

 My cousin Dan says this coconut cake is his favorite East Indian sweet.
 It’s mine too!
-This coconut cake is quite similar to the Bolo de Coco and just a little different from the traditional East Indian Thali Sweet.
+This coconut cake is quite similar to the Bolo de Coco and just a little different from the traditional Thali Sweet.
 Okay, maybe it’s a lot different.
 Blame the Portuguese for influencing our culture!

 Anyways, the thalie sweet has got loads more eggs in it than the regular coconut cake recipe.
 But if you don’t have time to make the batter and leave it overnight, the coconut cake is an easier option.
 So let’s get to it.

-ingredients needed to make East Indian Coconut cake
+ingredients For Coconut cake

-How to make this simple version of the East Indian Coconut Cake?
+How to make this simple Coconut Cake?

 Some people say you should beat the yellows and the whites separately, but we don’t do it.
 Well, we do it for other cakes, but for this one it’s not necessary.
 Saves time!
 Just put all the eggs in a toap (that’s what we call a vessel in Eastya) and beat together till they’re light and fluffy.